joek13/cs4501-notes/content/notes/HoughSIFT.md

 ### Generalizing to other shapes
 - We can vote in "circle space" to detect for circles, as long as we can think of a way to convert to a reasonable parameter space.
+- In fact, we can generalize the Hough transform to any kind of shape / geometrical configuration, even irregular ones.

 ### For the quiz
 - Make sure you learn how to read the Hough space of an image